-Working with regional host universities, APSA organizes a program of week-long workshops that bring together approximately 20 early-career scholars from the MENA region for training in basic research skills and to foster regional and international collaboration.
+Generously funded by Carnegie Corporation of New York through 2019, APSA’s MENA Workshops are an annual fellowship opportunity for PhD students and early-career political science faculty from the Arab MENA region.
+Working with regional host universities and other partners, APSA organizes a program of week-long workshops that bring together approximately 20 scholars for training in basic research skills and to foster regional and international collaboration.
 Each workshop is dedicated to a substantive issue in political science, with a unique program of lectures, discussions, topical presentations and debates, guest speakers, peer review sessions, professional development seminars, and local field trips.
 Throughout the 5-month program, fellows present and refine manuscripts for publication and build professional connections with other scholars.

 The program is open to PhD candidates and early-career faculty from universities and/or research institutions across the Arab Middle East and North Africa region, defined as Algeria, Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, the Palestinian Territories, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, and Yemen.

 The MENA Workshops program is managed by APSA’s department of International Programs, with support and guidance from the MENA Project Steering Committee.